kjasmin9/Life4137/part_1/README_pt1.md

 ## create_single_csv.py

 In bash: ```create_single_csv.py```
-python script to obtain separate csv files, each containinag a single miRNA family name (from the updated_mirnas_of.interest.csv)
+python script to obtain separate csv files, each containing a single miRNA family name (from the updated_mirnas_of.interest.csv).
+A part of this code was co-piloted with ChatGPT, an AI language model by OpenAI

 ```
 #!/bin/bash